Home > Shrub

 Trim back to shape after flowering but avoid heavy pruning if possible as Chaenomeles flowers on older wood, and most heavily on two year old wood.
 Heavy pruning therefore may mean a relatively colourless following flowering season, although this can stimulate very heavy flowering on the oldest wood remaining.

-The parent species is a native of China, long cultivated in Japan and was introduced by Sir Josesph.
-Banks to Royal Botanic Garden Kew in 1796, and for many years now one has been of the best-known and most admired of hardy shrubs.
+The parent species is a native of China, long cultivated in Japan and was introduced to Great Britain by Sir Josesph.
+Banks to what was to become the Royal Botanic Garden Kew in 1796, and for many years has been one of the best-known and most admired of hardy shrubs.